bghira/SimpleTuner/OPTIONS.md

                         [TensorBoard](https://www.tensorflow.org/tensorboard)
                         log directory.
 Will default to
                         *output_dir/runs/**CURRENT_DATETIME_HOSTNAME***.
+  --benchmark_base_model
+                        If set, before training, the base model images will be sampled via the same prompts and saved to the output directory.
+These samples will be stitched to each validation output.
+Note that currently this cannot be enabled after training begins.
+  --validation_on_startup
+                        When training begins, the starting model will have validation prompts run through it, for later comparison.
   --validation_seed_source {gpu,cpu}
                         Some systems may benefit from using CPU-based seeds for reproducibility.
 On other systems, this may cause